sara-sabr/ITStrategy/_posts/en/2020-07-28-micro-procurment-whats-stopping-us.md

 ---

 The Government of Canada (GC) buys a lot of stuff.
 In 2016, the total spent by the GC on goods and services was ~$15.9B.
-From an IT point of view, this spending can include big ticket items like new data centres and new national applications costing tens of millions of dollars, but can also include low dollar value items like paying someone to build a small prototype or write a position paper.
+From an IT point of view, this spending can include big-ticket items like new data centres and new national applications costing tens of millions of dollars, but can also include low dollar value items like paying someone to build a small prototype or write a position paper.

 <!--more-->